Aeroflot Flight 3352: Investigation

-A state investigation concluded that the accident was caused by a chain of mistakes owing to the negligence of air traffic controllers, as well as disobedience of basic airport maintenance and safety regulations.
+A state investigation concluded that the accident was caused by a chain of mistakes owing to the negligence of air traffic controllers, as well as violations of basic airport maintenance and safety regulations.
 The ground controller Borodaenko was found directly responsible, as he fell asleep on the job and thus did not respond to emergency queries; he also allowed the service trucks to move onto the runway and did not mark the runway as occupied.
 At a hearing he could not recollect his actions during the time in question, but did not deny the charges.
-He was sentenced to 15 years and committed suicide in prison.
+He was sentenced to 15 years and died by suicide in prison.
 In addition, the flight operations manager Boris Ishalov was also sentenced to 15 years in prison, the approach controller Vasily Ogorodnikov to 13 years, and the head of airport maintenance Mikhail Tokarev to 12 years.
 All three appealed their sentences, to no avail.
-Future inspections at numerous other Soviet airports also found similar types and numbers of violations of safety regulations, resulting in the firing of several high-level officials thereafter.
+Subsequent inspections at numerous other Soviet airports also found similar types and numbers of violations of safety regulations, resulting in the dismissal of several high-level officials thereafter.

 No pilot error or aircraft deficiency was found.
 The plane's weight and balance were within its defined norms.
 Due to poor visibility, the crew could not detect the obstructions on the runway.
 While they did have some reasonable doubts as to whether or not the runway was occupied, these were allayed by the approach controller's reassurances.
-The crew had only a few seconds to avoid the collision on the ground; they took evasive action, but could not possibly save the aircraft.
+The crew had only a few seconds to avoid the collision on the ground; they took evasive action, but could not possibly have saved the aircraft.
 They were thus absolved of any blame.

 The flight and approach controllers were experienced professionals with at least 10 years of service.
 The 23-year-old ground controller on duty was inexperienced.
 He supposedly had not had enough sleep in the days before the accident, having had to care for his two young children.

 The formal hearing of the case occurred only three months after the accident, due to the obvious set of circumstances; most of that time was spent on identifying the victims and locating their relatives.
 All of the accused, as well as their attorneys, received threats and were moved to the hearings under heavy security.